ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 `define` acts as a function that takes 2 arguments: a variable name, and a value.
 Now `c10` is available as a classic variable.

-> 9:18AM.
-It feels astonishingly simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down.
+> 9:18 AM - It feels astonishingly simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down.
 After all, I've got the whole day...

 I can define a lot of stuff very easily: